h5bp/html5-boilerplate/README.md

 ## Documentation

 Take a look at the [documentation table of contents](dist/doc/TOC.md).
-This documentation is bundled with the project, which makes it readily available for offline reading and provides a useful starting point for any documentation you want to write about your project.
+This documentation is bundled with the project which makes it available for offline reading and provides a useful starting point for any documentation you want to write about your project.

 ## Contributing

-Hundreds of developers have helped make the HTML5 Boilerplate what it is today.
-Anyone and everyone is welcome to [contribute](CONTRIBUTING.md), however, if you decide to get involved, please take a moment to review the [guidelines](CONTRIBUTING.md):
+Hundreds of developers have helped to make the HTML5 Boilerplate.
+Anyone is welcome to [contribute](CONTRIBUTING.md), however, if you decide to get involved, please take a moment to review the [guidelines](CONTRIBUTING.md):